Chocolate Hazelnut Brownies are decadent, rich, fudgy, dark and oh so chocolatey. This recipe is vegan, gluten free and grain free.

 Possibly the reason for my having at least some chocolate component in so many of the sweet recipes on Vanilla And Bean.

-So when I got my hot little hands on Alexandra’s Plant Based Comfort Food ebook and saw the cover, I immediately went straight for the brownies.
+So when I got my hot little hands on Alexandra’s Plant Based Comfort Food ebook (no longer available) and saw the cover, I immediately went straight for the brownies.

 Rich.
 Decadent.
 Fudgy.
 Dark.